-- Maternal blood sample for antibody check should always be taken at 2B weeks before giving Anti-D. - If a women has a PSE close to the date of her RAADP, both RAADP and Anti-D to treat the PSE should still be given.

-Postnatal Care - Only woman who have an RhD positive baby will require Anti-O - Do not well for the Cleihauar Tast result before giving the standard dose. - Some women may require more than one postnatal Anti-D injection. - This depends on the results of the Kleihauer Test done on maternal samples taken at delivery.
+- Maternal blood sample for antibody check should always be taken at 28 weeks before giving Anti-D. If a women has a PSE close to the date of her RAADP, both RAADP and Anti-D to treat the PSE should still be given. - Postnatal Care - Only women who have an RhD positive baby will require Anti-D Do not weit for the Kleihauer Test result before giving the standard dose. - · Some women may require more than one postnatal Anti-D - iniarting - .
+This depends on the results of the Kleihauer Test done on - maternal samples taken at delivery.